FORGET the two years in charge of Preston. Forget the single-season stints at the helm of West Brom and Sheffield Wednesday.

 Three years at Goodison proved bittersweet.
 At 23, it was a top-flight career he’d only dreamed of.
 “I suddenly went from playing against people I had never heard of to playing against people who had played in the World Cup,” he said.

 Yet the emergence of Trevor Steven frequently saw Irvine benched.
-And, after watching his team-mates climb the steps to lift the 1984 Cup, he'd had enough.
+And, after watching his team-mates climb the Wembley steps to lift the 1984 FA Cup, he’d had enough.
 Irvine joined Crystal Palace, lured by the prospect of working with Steve Coppell.
-He and Ian Wright would stay behind together after training, two men who'd experienced the real world and viewed days on the grass as a privilege.
+He and Ian Wright would stay behind together after training, two men who’d experienced the real world and viewed days on the grass as a privilege.

 Team-mates recall an energetic winger and cerebral character who spent away journeys playing chess or bridge with the kitman.